Uganda: Geography

 Uganda is located in southeast Africa between 1º S and 4º N latitude, and between 30º E and 35º E longitude.
 Its geography is very diverse, consisting of volcanic hills, mountains, and lakes.
 The country sits at an average of 900 meters above sea level.
 Both the eastern and western borders of Uganda have mountains.
-The Ruwenzori mountain range contains the highest peak in Uganda, which is named Alexandra and measures 5094 m.
+The western Ruwenzori mountain range contains Mount Stanley, the highest peak in both Uganda and the Democratic Republic of the Congo, with an elevation of 5109 m.
+The east on the border with Kenya has volcanic Mount Elgon with its highest peak, Wagagai (4321 m), in Uganda.

 Lakes and rivers

 Much of the south of the country is heavily influenced by one of the world's biggest lakes, Lake Victoria, which contains many islands.
 The most important cities are located in the south, near this lake, including the capital Kampala and the nearby city of Entebbe.
 Lake Kyoga is in the centre of the country and is surrounded by extensive marshy areas.